deepaklearner/sample_cypher/Understanding_solution_v1.1.md

 // multiple rows of json of e and.. managers a list of value fetched from every json WITH e, [e.managerid] AS managers

-// WITH operates on a row-by-row basis,
+// WITH operates on a row-by-row basis

 // Collect manager hierarchy up to 4 levels, ensuring no duplicates OPTIONAL MATCH (m:User {employeeNumber: e.managerid})